How to Source Passive Candidates on Facebook

 - Create an appealing Facebook job post and share it with your followers

-- Boost your job posts to reach wider audience
+- Boost your job posts to reach a wider audience

 - Share your job posts on Facebook groups and communities